TimGoTheCreator/NEXT/README.md

 # NEXT - Newtonian EXact Trajectories

-NEXT is a simulation tool written in C/C++, solving the N-Body Problem using the Barnes-Hut Algorithm at a time of O(N log N)
+NEXT is a Multi-Threaded Simulation tool written in C/C++, solving the N-Body Problem using the Barnes-Hut Algorithm at a time of O(N log N)

 ### NEXT supports six operating modes:
 FP32, FP64, SIMD32, SIMD64, AVX512_32, AVX512_64

+### NEXT Multi-threading
+NEXT Uses OpenMP, with the "#pragma omp parallel for" method

 ### NEXT uses a 3D Newtonian gravity formulation with:
 reduced division count (3-6x faster on avg.)